Bitech-AG/ui5.pdf/README.md

 And last but not least, there is the viewer from Wouter Lemaire [ PDF library] (https://ui5lab.io/browser/index.html#/Samples/ui5lab.wl.pdf).
 This also uses the PDF.js for rendering.
 However, he only renders a page.
 When switching to the next page, the next page overwrites the contents of the Canvas.
 In our version we have kept more of the original.

-## How do I integrate the viewer into my application?
+## How do you integrate the viewer into my application?

 With the new capabilities of [UI5 Tooling] (https://sap.github.io/ui5-tooling), it is very easy to integrate open source libraries like this into your own applications.